Set cmd or PowerShell Window Title

 Date Published: 07 June 2017

 As CLI tools become more and more popular, it's not unusual that I find I have more than one command, bash, or PowerShell window open.
 Often, each window is serving a specific purpose.
-While I really like that I can integrate a command shell right into Visual Studio Code, when I'm not doing that it's nice to be able to give each one's window a name that makes sense.
+While I really like that I can integrate a command shell right into Visual Studio Code, when I'm not doing that it's nice to be able to give each window a name that makes sense.

 Setting Window Title of Windows cmd Prompt